 or some other acute exacerbation, they can prevent these acute episodes

 with breathing exercises.
 Therefore,

-it is normal than that the Buteyko technique, Frolov breathing device,
+it is normal then that the Buteyko technique, Frolov breathing device,

-and other breathing methods already saved lives of thousands
+and other breathing methods already saved the lives of thousands

 of breathing students and often increased their expected lifespan